tanema/amore-examples/README.md

 Physics demonstrates the usage of [github.com/neguse/go-box2d-lite](https://github.com/neguse/go-box2d-lite) in amore, for more in depth physics.
 Normally for most games you dont need this level of physics but it's nice to know that it's there.

+### racer

+A pseudo 3d car racer implemented from the [codeincomplete.com](http://codeincomplete.com/posts/2012/6/22/javascript_racer/) tutorial.
+Assets are also from that tutorial.